Managing Supplier Change

 Resources and Project Planning

 Clearly define what products and services you want a new supplier to provide.
-This should include required specification in relation to quality, timeliness and delivery method.
+This should include required specification in relation to cost, quality, timeliness and delivery method.
+A transition timeline should be established for when the different services will be transferred and which users it will impact.

 Implement the Plan

-When approaching the procurement exercise to appoint a new supplier you can follow the following routes:
+When approaching the procurement process to appoint a new supplier you can follow the following routes:

 - Request for Quote (RFQ), Request for Proposal (RFP) or Invitation to Tender (ITT) – a detailed quote or full commercial proposal.

 In our experience it is always best to engage the market before releasing any documents.
-Suppliers can help inform on how to approach the market and what could be the best approach however be careful to get a balanced view.
-It is important to let suppliers know the tender process is coming as they can then allocate the necessary internal resources to facilitate a quality response.
+Suppliers can help inform on how to approach the market and the art of the possible.
+However, be careful to get a balanced view and one which isn’t influenced by the competitive advantages of a particular supplier.
+Let suppliers know the tender process is coming as they can then allocate the necessary internal resources to facilitate a quality response within the required timescales.

 Make sure the suppliers have enough time to craft a suitable response as they may be responding to multiple tenders at the same time.